AnimatedSwine37/p4gpc.tinyadditions/README.md

 ## Planned Additions
 These are features that I would like to add however, there is no guarantee that any of them every actually happen.
 If you want to have a crack at implementing one of these then go for it! (more info in [contributing](#contributing))

-### Persona 5 Battle Enhancements
-Make P4G's battle system implement some of the enhancements in P5 such as the button shortcuts and infinite Persona switching.
-A lot of work on this has already been done by Rirurin, however, idk if it will be combined into this mod or made into a seperate one.

 ### Automatic Arcana Bonus On NG+
 Make it so the player always gets the social link Arcana bonuses if they have a s.link's max rank item.
 This would need to be combined with a flowscript mod do get the text correct however, the actual mechanic of increasing points gained if you have a Persona of a matcching Arcana appears to be hardcoded, hence the need for a Reloaded mod.
 More research needs to be done into this to tell whether it's actually hardcoded.